 structure_factors[source]

-Structure factors of allowable Miller indices (`miller_indices`) of shape=(n,2). structure_factors[i,0] gives the real structure factor of hkl=miller_indices[i,:] while structure_factors[i,0] gives the corresponding imaginary part of the structure factor.
+Structure factors of allowable Miller indices (miller_indices) of shape (n, 2). structure_factors[i, 0] gives the real structure factor of hkl=miller_indices[i, :] while structure_factors[i, 1] gives the corresponding imaginary part.

 path_to_cif_file[source]